cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

         return nil, err
       }

+      // Create a temporary abci.Application that calls the application's ModuleManager
+      // InitGenesis with the pupulateGenesis flag.
+This populates the missing
+      // GenesisState values from each module.
+      //
-      // CONTRACT: baseapp must have the option to populate the genesis app := appCreator(ctx.Logger, db, traceWriter)
+      // CONTRACT: Baseapp must have the option to populate the genesis enabled app := appCreator(ctx.Logger, db, traceWriter)

       // 3.
 Export updated genesis file

-      appState, validators, err := appExporter(ctx.Logger, db, traceWriter, -1, false, []string{}) if err != nil {
+      // export the app state by calling the AppExporter appState, validators, err := appExporter(ctx.Logger, db, traceWriter, -1, false, []string{}) if err != nil {
         return fmt.Errorf("error exporting state: %v", err)